 Fight or flight for you?

-The break has turned out entirely different but I’m super grateful for how it turned out.
-It’s been tough keeping up with certain demands in my fellowship but I’ll probably never really build so much strength without it.
+The break has turned out entirely different but I’m grateful for how it finally turned out.
+It’s been tough keeping up with certain demands in my fellowship but I’ll probably never build so much strength without it.

-I was in a Christian library the other day, and I saw a book with a colourful cover page on a shelf.
+I was in a Christian library the other day, when I saw a book with a colourful cover page on a shelf.

-It’s titled “aids is real and it is in our church”.
+It’s title – ” Aids is real and it is in our church“.

 In a moment too short to have had the weight and consequence it eventually had, Dynah Carey was raped.
 Painfully.
 Brutally.

 Beautiful Dynah, sweet Dynah, blonde-hair Dynah, God-adoring Dynah.
-Her family seemed to have been her rock.
-I enjoyed reading how she went down to New Life College in Illinois to school and how she met Ethan who swept her off her feet, yes.
+Her life had been close to perfect.
+I enjoyed reading how she went down to New Life College in Illinois to school and how she met Ethan who swept her off her feet.
 However, her life hit rock bottom after the rape and she was forced to reconsider everything she had ever known, and forced to put things in perspective, one day at a time.

-The main characters were Dynah; Ethan, her fiance; Hannah, her mother; Doug, her father; Joe, her friend; Evie, her grand-mother.
-The characters were very credible and they felt so many emotions .
-I’ve understood that I sometimes choke down my feelings and refuse to consider them in a bid to be respectful.
-Well well, back to the characters.
-The characters seemed to have been tried with trials they couldn’t bear, they ran into lots of problems.
+The main characters were Dynah; Ethan, her fiancé; Hannah, her mother; Doug, her father; Joe, her friend; Evie, her grand-mother.
+Quite a circle.
+The characters are very credible and they has so many emotional decisions.
+The characters seemed to have been faced with trials they couldn’t bear, they ran into lots of problems.

-Beautiful as the characters were, I couldn’t relate on a personal level.
-Our experiences differ.
-The setting is also in a contrasting part of the world.
-My favourite part of the book was a certain widows brigade meeting.
-Some close old women who met together every Sunday over the past four years to share lunch, sorrows and joy.
-I liked It because it touched on vulnerability.
-And the courage to call on the commander of the army, to go to war against the enemy.
+My favourite part of the book has to do with a certain widows brigade meeting.
+Some elderly women who were close friends and met together every Sunday for the past four years to share lunch, sorrows and joy.
+I liked that potrayal because it touches on vulnerability and on the courage to call on the commander of the army, to go to war against the enemy.